 - Pervasive visibility and insight – Built-in wire-speed monitoring, which requires no external hardware and has no performance impact, provides full visibility into physical and virtual networks – every port, every flow, every application, from start to finish.

 Business Continuity and Disaster Recovery

-A Pluribus multi-site data center fabric enables geographically separated data centers to easily participate in any form of business continuity and disaster recovery (BCDR) strategy.
-Unlike traditional data center interconnect approaches, the Pluribus multi-site data center network fabric allows all resources to appear as if they exist within the same “local” infrastructure.
-When the physical delineation between data centers is removed, critical business information can be backed up, replicated or accessed in real time and active-active or active-standby strategies can be implemented much more simply.
+Pluribus multi-site data center fabric enables geographically separated data centers to easily participate in any form of business continuity and disaster recovery (BCDR) strategy.
+Unlike traditional data center interconnect approaches, the Pluribus multi-site data center fabric allows all resources to appear as if they exist within the same “local” infrastructure.
+When the physical delineation between data centers is removed, critical business information can be backed up, replicated, or accessed in real-time, and active-active or active-standby strategies can be implemented much more simply.
 In the event of failures or IT maintenance schedules, workloads can be easily moved or recovered in any location.

 Capacity Planning and Resource Sharing

 A Pluribus multi-site data center network fabric enables dynamic and virtualized processing to span across all available resources, regardless of location.
 This increases the utilization of each resource and provides a mechanism to monitor the utilization of local versus remote resources, providing an opportunity to add additional capacity in the most-needed locations.